 Before you schedule your exam, you should email your instructor to find out the time frame in which you must complete the exam.
 Once your instructor has released the exam so it is available to be taken:

 We will provide the exam and instruction to the proctor via fax or email.
-We ask that the exam proctor checks the student's picture ID and provides a secure, quiet space for the student to take their exam.
-Supervisory procedures would include explaining the instructions conveyed by the instructor, verifying as far as possible that the student does not use anything for the exam that is forbidden by the instructions (such as books, notes, or electronic devices), and (if possible) periodically checking on the student to make sure exam rules are being followed and finally collecting the exam from the student.
+We ask that the exam proctor checks the student’s picture ID and provides a secure, quiet space for the student to take their exam.
+Supervisory procedures would include explaining the instructions conveyed by the instructor, verifying as far as possible that the student does not use anything for the exam that is not allowed by the instructions (such as books, notes, or electronic devices), and (if possible) periodically checking on the student to make sure exam rules are being followed and finally collecting the exam from the student.

 Immediately after the exam is completed, we ask that the exam be faxed to the instructor then returned via US mail in an institution envelope.
 If an envelope is not available, a note on letterhead or the business card of the proctor in charge will suffice.
 The student is responsible for providing postage, as well as paying any fees the proctor charges for the service.